cbkow/Union-MacOS-Quick-Actions/README.md

 ![IINA screenshot 1](images/iina.jpg)

 ### HD Safety Guide
 * The first filter we will make is for an HD title/action safety guide.
-Click the plus sign and add a custom FFMPEG filter, give the filter a title, and add this code to *Filter String*: `lavfi=[drawbox=x=96:y=54:w=1728:h=972:color=green@0.8]`.
+Click the plus sign and add a custom FFMPEG filter, give the filter a title, and add this code to *Filter String*: `[drawbox=x=96:y=54:w=1728:h=972:color=green@0.8]`.
 Assign a keyboard shortcut to toggle this on/off.

 ### UHD Safety Gudie
 * Next, we will do the same for a UHD safety guide.
-Use this code for UHD: `lavfi=[drawbox=x=192:y=108:w=3456:h=1944:color=green@0.8]`.
+Use this code for UHD: `[drawbox=x=192:y=108:w=3456:h=1944:color=green@0.8]`.

 ### ACEScg to sRGB color space conversion
 * For this and any other LUT file you want to install, click the plus sign and create a 3D LUT filter.
-Name your filter, assign a shortcut, and apply the following code in *Filter String*: `lavfi=[lut3d=interp=trilinear:file=/Users/username/Union_Actions/luts/ACESsRGB_UnionMPV.cube]`.
+Name your filter, assign a shortcut, and apply the following code in *File Path*: `/Users/username/Union_Actions/luts/ACESsRGB_UnionMPV.cube`.
 Make sure you change *username* out to your username and apply a path that links to your 3D LUT.
 NOTE: This will work for any XXXX-to-sRGB/rec709 LUT (in the cube format), so this also works for camera RAW playback too.

 # Compatibility